Measuring Compliance of Consent Revocation on the Web: Communicating Consent Revocation to Third-parties

-In this section, we address \textbf{RQ4} and investigate if all the third-parties that were informed of the consent acceptance (either by accessing APIs or via HTTP requests) are also informed of consent revocation.
+Next, we address \textbf{RQ4} and investigate if all the third-parties that were informed of the consent acceptance (either by accessing APIs or via HTTP requests) are also informed of consent revocation.